oldanderw/jewelapp/README.md

 TBA, this is an unfinished application.
 If you like, you can ask us questions on Slack [here](https://wt-sara-jewelbots-com-0.run.webtask.io/jewelbots-signup).

-# Build in IOS
+# Build

 1. `gulp` - updates www folder
 2. `ionic build ios` - prepare app to be built in xcode
 3. XCode - `Product -> Archive`

 Basic HTML stuff can be tested in the browser with `ionic serve`, but the bluetoothle library is not supported in the browser or emulator, so most of your testing will need to happen on a device itself.

 See instructions to build and deploy to your phone [here](https://github.com/Jewelbots/jewelapp/wiki/Build-and-Deploy-for-Dev-Testing)

 # Dependencies